Tek465B/Tek465B.github.io/README.md

 <a href='https://github.com/Tek465B/OHM_To_MatrixO'>Tek465B LCD controller</a>

-Sample an analog input at 36.5khz and set the PWM on one output synchronically.
+Sample an analog input at 36.5khz and set the PWM on one output synchronically.(Untested)

 <a href='https://github.com/Tek465B/Analog_To_PWM'>Analog_To_PWM</a>